zhouyuanzxcv/FTR/readme.md

    ```

 The postfix 'HS' represents the dimensionality of the dataset.
 The postfixes can be 'HS', 'HM', 'LS', 'LM', which correspond to 82 (64), 41 (32), 26 (14), 13 (7) brain regions for ADNI/OASIS (NACC) respectively.

+# Contact

+For any questions, please contact Yuan Zhou at zhouyuanzxcv@gmail.com for information.